dinger1986/unifi-captive-portal/README.md

 A [UniFi](https://www.ubnt.com) external captive portal which captures email addresses and saves them to a csv file, plan will be to email automatically on a set schedule.
+Header image will also be added and will be able to be changed.

 ## Running